DocOtak/gsw-xarray/README.rst

 gsw_xarray: Wrapper for gsw that adds CF attributes
 ===================================================

-gsw_xarray is a wrapper for gsw that will add CF attributes to xarray.DataArray outputs.
+gsw_xarray is a wrapper for `gsw python <https://github.com/TEOS-10/GSW-python>`_ that will add CF attributes to xarray.DataArray outputs.

 Usage
 -----